exasol/terraform-provider-exasol-saas/README.md

 Not ready for productive use, interface can change anytime without any warning.

-# Terraform Provider Scaffolding (Terraform Plugin SDK)
+# Exasol SaaS Terraform Provider

-This template repository is built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk).
+This repository is built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk).

 ## Requirements